 A acquitted of theft from a motor vehicle and criminal damage, running the defence of mistaken identification.

-Secured a suspended sentence for driver convicted of driving dangerously three times over the relevant speed limit, failing to provide a specimen, and failing to stop after the subsequent accident.
-P also had multiple recent convictions for drink driving offences.
+Secured a suspended sentence for P who, despite multiple previous drink driving convictions, had been convicted of driving dangerously three times over the relevant speed limit, failing to provide a specimen for analysis, and failure to stop after the eventual accident.

 GDL and BPTC– City, University of London